odensecentralbibliotek/latto/README.txt

   instead of Drupals built in blocks and regions system.
   Latto does provide a page.tpl fallback in case you don't want to run your site using Panels everywhere.

+  # Documentation

+  Besides the various readme files you will find inside theme folders, latto provide a full overview of available markup and classes.
+  This documentation can be found here: profiles/ding2/themes/latto/tools/tdcss/